alexmcgilvery/spring/rts/newRendering/design.md

 		- FrameBufers
 	- Resources
 		- Textures
+		- Shader?

+- Shader

 - Command Recorder
 	- Represents set of commands to apply to a GBuffer

 - RendererInfo
-	- Can be queried for rendering information
+	- Can be queried for rendering

-- RenderPass
+- Graphics Pipeline
+	- Describes input graphics buffers
+	- Describes bound shaders to execute on
+	- Describes output graphics buffers